 Genesis 1:26-27, Genesis 5:1, Exodus 31:3, Exodus 35:31, Psalm 139:13-16, Acts 17:28, 1 Corinthians 11:7, Colossians 3:10, James 3:9

 If God made everything so seamlessly why, does life often feel like it’s unraveling?
 Every time a baby cries, every time a relationship is torn apart, everytime a loved one slips away, we feel it.
 Though this world is beautiful it’s clearly broken.
 But why?

 The tragic result is that every human being thereafter was plunged into sin and death in Adam.
 By nature and choice we all embrace sin as He did.
-We are all born both beautiful but broken because we are all marred, and contorted by sin.
-This doesn’t mean that we are as bad as could possibly be.
-But it does mean that every part of our being is affected and infected by sin.
-Sin messed everything up.
+We are all born both beautiful and broken because we are all marred, and contorted by sin.
+This doesn’t mean that we are as bad as we could possibly be, but it does mean that every part of our being is affected and infected by sin.
+Sin injured everything.

-As if it weren’t bad enough that sin hurt our humanness, the creation itself was cracked.
+As if it weren’t bad enough that sin harmed our humanness, the creation itself was cracked.
 The cosmos were corrupted when we sank into sin.
 (Romans 8:19-21).
-It’s because of this that this day we feel the affects of sin all around us and within us.
+We feel the affects of sin both within us and all around us.
 When relationships hurt, when our bodies break, when things fall apart we feel it: The Fall of Man.